Muskie School Overview

 Full-Time Graduate Students

-Full-time students will be able to complete the program in two years.
+Full-time students typically take 9 or more credits per semester.
 They should take as many core courses as possible in the first year, remaining sensitive to the possible need to fit in an occasional track/concentration course and/or elective course scheduled only in alternate years.
 In the second year, full-time students should first make certain all core and track requirements are fulfilled; they are then free to exercise concentration and elective options for the remaining credits, finishing with the capstone course.

 Part-Time Graduate Students